sutrolabs/census-docs/destinations/vitally.md

 #### **Analytics API**&#x20;

-* Required for Update and Create (a.k.a.
+* Required for Update or Create (a.k.a.
 "Upsert") and Send syncs
 * Navigate to `https://[your-domain].vitally.io/integrations/api`
 * Select **Integration via HTTPS API**
 * Copy the **API Key**